Top things to do in Paris

 Maximilien de Béthune, Duke of Sully | Statesman

-The central pavilion and wing take his name, linking the space to Bourbon-era state building.
+The central pavilion and wing take his name, linking the space to the Bourbon-era state building.

 Know before you go